The Truth About Working & Living In Saudi Arabia

 As a culturally rich country, Saudi Arabia offers a unique blend of Islamic heritage, ancient trading history, and Bedouin traditions, providing interesting experiences for those looking to move there.
 Various cultural attractions, such as minarets, calligraphy artworks, and well-preserved archaeological artefacts, can be explored throughout the nation.

-However, as Saudi Arabia has deep-rooted Islamic traditions, it is important to understand the cultural customs and sensitivities to successfully transition into Saudi Arabia life.
+However, as Saudi Arabia has deep-rooted Islamic traditions, it is important to understand the cultural customs and sensitivities to successfully transition into Saudi Arabian life.
 We explore these in more detail below.

 6. Food culture